 The program did not provide sufficient information to meet the requirements of this Condition.
-The program provided sufficient evidence of having College Culture policies in place.
-However, the program needs to provide evidence of student, faculty and staff participation in developing these policies.
+The program provided sufficient evidence of having College Culture policies in place but needs to provide evidence of student, faculty and staff participation in developing these policies.